-- Wash your hands again thoroughly with soap and water and dry them. - Choose an area on your abdomen, thighs, hips, or upper arm for the infusion. - Use a different site from the last time you infused Aspaveli and avoid any tender, bruised, red, or hard skin.
+- Wash your hands again thoroughly with soap and water and dry them. - Choose an area on your abdomen, thighs, hips, or upper arm for the infusion. - Use a different site from the last time you infused Aspaveli.

 When using two infusion sites, they should be at least 7.5 cm apart.
 If infusing in the abdomen, ensure that you pick a site at least 5 cm from your belly button.